zentooo/redshell/README.md

 ## Required libraries

-Install these libraries with pip or easy\_install.
+Install these libraries with pip or easy\_install

 * argparse
 * python-redmine